-EXECUTIVE SUMMARY

-Leverage GAI to Diversify Talent
+EXECUTIVE SUMMARY 3 Ways to Leverage Generative AI to Diversify Talent GAI Helps Align DEI and Business Goals, Driving Inclusive Hiring

-Technology Supports the Alignment of DEI and Business Goals in the Process to Fill Open Positions

-Table of Contents Changing Hearts and Minds Alone Doesn't Work 3 GAI: One Promising System to Help Diversify Talent 4 Leveraging GAI to Eliminate Bias From Job Descriptions 5 Leveraging GAI to Source More Candidates from HET Groups 7 Leveraging GAI to Screen More Applicants Equitably .
-8 GAI Can Scale CDOs' Influence and Embed DEI Goals Contributing Authors:

-Barbara Frankel

-Managing Director barbara.frankel@seramount.com

-Meredith McNeill

-Senior Director meredith.mcneill@seramount.com

-Jon Veasey-Deters

-Senior Analyst jonathan.deters@seramount.com Changing Hearts and Minds Alone Doesn't Work Representation matters.
-Employees need to see themselves in these areas: race, ethnicity, gender identity, and ability status reflected in their colleagues and their organization's leadership to feel a sense of belonging at work.
-Cultivating belonging is critical for today's employers, contributing to higher employee retention rates, improved productivity, and engagement.
-Employers cannot create this critical ingredient of belonging-representation-without a diverse pipeline of candidates (specifically, candidates from historically excluded talent [HET] backgrounds) for open positions when they become available.
-The responsibility, or perceived responsibility, of creating a diverse pipeline for open positions falls on the Chief Diversity Officer (CDO).
-CDOs are charged with embedding diversity, equity, and inclusion strategies across an organization, including talent management.
-However, this mandate often does not include direct control over the levers that impact pipeline diversity.
-CDOs are left relying on three types of tangential influence:

-These efforts emphasize changing the hearts and minds of employees-influencing the attitudes, beliefs, and emotions of individuals with the goal of changing their behavior.
-Unfortunately, data on the outcomes of these efforts suggests marginal progress at best.
-This current approach overemphasizes the collective individual actions of many instead of the institutional systems and processes that shape the environment for these decisions to be made.
-Changing hearts and minds alone does not work.
-CDOs need to prioritize shaping and embedding DEI principles into the set of interconnected components and steps that work together to fill open positions with HET.
-CDOs need to influence hearts and minds and shape systems and processes at their organization.
-GAI: One Promising System to Help Diversify Talent While there are many systems and processes organizations can adopt to help fill open positions with HET, this study exclusively examines the role generative AI (GAI) can play in achieving this outcome.
+Table of Contents Introduction: GAI: One Promising System to Help Diversify Talent 3 1.
+Leveraging GAI to Eliminate Bias From Job Descriptions 4 2.
+Leveraging GAI to Source More Candidates from HET Groups 6 3.
+Leveraging GAI to Screen More Applicants Equitably - Conclusion: Next Steps for CDOs: Scaling Influence and Partnerships 8 Contributing Authors: Barbara Frankel Managing Director barbara.frankel@seramount.com Meredith McNeill Senior Director meredith.mcneill@seramount.com Michael Nicholson, PhD Director michael.nicholson@seramount.com Jon Veasey-Deters Senior Analyst jonathan.deters@seramount.com GAI: One Promising System to Help Diversify Talent While there are many systems and processes organizations can adopt to help fill open positions with HET, this study exclusively examines the role generative AI (GAI) can play in achieving this outcome.
 GAI is a type of Artificial Intelligence (AI) with the ability to generate new, high-quality content including audio, code, images, text, simulations, and videos efficiently.
 GAI's innovative power spurred investment and adoption from organizations across industries, reaching \$25.2 billion in 2024.
-According to a 2024 survey, 76 percent of

-66 [GAI] is not about competing with human beings.
+According to a 2024 survey, 76 percent of 66 [GAI] is not about competing with human beings.
 It is about super charging, empowering, and helping them scale across the organization.
 Chief Executive Officer & former Chief Diversity Officer Technology Startup, 2024 For CDOs who might be concerned about their organization's appetite for DEI amid today's continued DEI backlash, GAI can help sustain DEI efforts without ever using the nomenclature.
 Seramount's research found CDOs can leverage GAI to help eliminate bias from job descriptions, expand candidate sourcing strategies, and screen more applicants more equitably.
+Human Resource (HR) leaders believe companies that do not adopt AI into their HR processes in the next two years will be left behind.
 CDOs can take advantage of the appetite for GAI adoption and use it to codify DEI principles into the process of filling open positions.
 For example, rather than relying on 100 hiring managers to attend anti-bias trainings, internalize DEI practices, change their behavior, and then repeat that changed behavior consistently over time, CDOs can train one algorithm.
 This gives both the CDO and hiring manager capacity to focus on more strategic, time-intensive DEI priorities.